Mount Pleasant could get bigger as it eyes expanding across the Wando River toward Awendaw

 Now, with subdivisions filling up northern Mount Pleasant, it doesn't seem so far away.

-DeMoura said the town's elected leadership needs to be aware that the city of Charleston or Awendaw could potentially annex properties across the town's northern border, cutting off any path to future growth.
+Town Administrator Eric DeMoura said the elected leadership needs to be aware that the city of Charleston or Awendaw could potentially annex properties across the town's northern border, cutting off any path to future growth.

 “They (Charleston) could move into Cat Island, which could allow them to get into Paradise Island," DeMoura said.
 “This is really a protective measure."